ElektraInitiative/libelektra/src/tools/website-backend/README.md

    ```

 2. Reload the configuration of `systemctl` with `systemctl daemon-reload`.
-3. Enable the rest-backend service with `systemctl enable @tool@.service`, a symbolic link should be created.
+3. Enable the website-backend service with `systemctl enable @tool@.service`, a symbolic link should be created.
 4. Make sure the service is enabled with `systemctl is-enabled @tool@.service`.
-5. Restart the rest-backend service with `systemctl restart @tool@.service`.
+5. Restart the website-backend service with `systemctl restart @tool@.service`.
    If everything went fine, the service should be reachable and `systemctl status @tool@.service`
    should print information about the running service (PID, etc).